 (Ham.
 Scene 3.
 Act 1.
 Lines 55-60)

 How can the unwitnessed crimes be claimed?
 Can the state of one’s soul be determined by the actions of the individual?
-Can the state of mind or the depth of grieve be measured by the actions?
+Can the state of mind or the depth of grief be measured by the actions?
 What happens when a person dies?
 Does death erase the difference between the rich and the poor?
 These were a few uncertainties that fogged his mind.
-As when in the graveyard, hamlet comes to see the skull of Yorick.
-Just the mere sight of it compelled him to ponder, does the death makes all equal?
+When in the graveyard, Hamlet comes to see the skull of Yorick.
+Just the mere sight of it compelled him to ponder, does death make all equal?

 “That skull had a tongue in it and could sing